yh0-/airmon-lorcon/README.md

-Simple Bash script to turn wireless card into monitor mode using LORCON2.
+Simple Bash script to turn wireless card into monitor mode using PyLorcon2 API.